Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Connections with bit strings

-In the OEIS, the following sequences are connected with Theorem~\ref{T:bs} (the corresponding $\Qset$ and the subword starting with a 1 with the lowest numerical value it applies to are also given): \seqnum{A000079} ($\{\}$, 1), \seqnum{A000045} $\{1\}$, 10), \seqnum{A000930} ($\{1,2\}$, 100), \seqnum{A003269} ($\{1,2,3\}$, 1000), \seqnum{A130137} ($\{1,3\}$, 1010), \seqnum{A003520} ($\{1,2,3,4\}$, 10000), \seqnum{A317669} ($\{1,2,4\}$, 10010; it was via this OEIS sequence that the connection to restricted combinations was made), \seqnum{A005708} ($\{1,2,3,4,5\}$, 100000), \seqnum{A375185} ($\{1,2,3,5\}$, 100010), \seqnum{A375186} ($\{1,2,4,5\}$, 100110), \seqnum{A177485} ($\{1,3,5\}$, 101010).
+In the OEIS, the following sequences are connected with Theorem~\ref{T:bs} (the corresponding $\Qset$ and the subword starting with a 1 with the lowest numerical value it applies to are also given): \seqnum{A000079} ($\{\}$, 1), \seqnum{A000045} ($\{1\}$, 10), \seqnum{A000930} ($\{1,2\}$, 100), \seqnum{A003269} ($\{1,2,3\}$, 1000), \seqnum{A130137} ($\{1,3\}$, 1010), \seqnum{A003520} ($\{1,2,3,4\}$, 10000), \seqnum{A317669} ($\{1,2,4\}$, 10010; it was via this OEIS sequence that the connection to restricted combinations was made), \seqnum{A005708} ($\{1,2,3,4,5\}$, 100000), \seqnum{A375185} ($\{1,2,3,5\}$, 100010), \seqnum{A375186} ($\{1,2,4,5\}$, 100110), \seqnum{A177485} ($\{1,3,5\}$, 101010).
 Note that if the bits of subword $\omega$ are flipped (i.e., 0 changed to 1 and vice versa) and/or reversed, the corresponding $\Qset$ remains unchanged.

 In the rest of this section we show that the elements of $\Qset$ concerned with the bijection given in Theorem~\ref{T:bs} are always a well-based sequence and hence the generating function for the number of equivalence classes and the recursion relation for the number of equivalence classes whose set representation is of size $k$ are straightforward to obtain.
-The sequence $q_1,q_2,\ldots,q_m$, where $q_i<q_{i+1}$ for all $i$, is said to be a \textit{well-based sequence} if $q_1=1$ and for all $j>1$ and $\Delta=1,\ldots,q_j-1$, there is some $q_i$ such that $q_j=q_i+\Delta$ \cite{Kit06,Val11}.
+The sequence $q_1,q_2,\ldots,q_m$, where $q_i<q_{i+1}$ for all $i$, is said to be a \textit{well-based sequence} if $q_1=1$ and for all 2-partitions of $q_j$, for $j=2,\ldots,q_m$, at least one of the two parts is a $q_i$ \cite{Kit06,Val11}.
+Thus, for example, $1,3,4$ is not a well-based sequence since $4=2+2$ and 2 is not in the sequence.
 In the present context, we can regard $q_i$ as being the elements of $\Qset$ with $q_m=q$, its largest element.
-In the proof of Theorem~\ref{T:wbbs}, we will use the following definition which is equivalent aside from also classing the empty set as being well based: the sequence is well based if $a=\abs{\Nset_q-\mathcal{Q}}$ is zero or if, for all $i,j=1,\ldots,a$ (where $i$ and $j$ can be equal), $p_i+p_j\notin\mathcal{Q}$, where the $p_i$ are the elements of $\Nset_q-\mathcal{Q}$.
+In the proof of Theorem~\ref{T:wbbs}, we use the following definition, which is equivalent aside from also classing the empty set as being well based: the sequence is well based if $a=\abs{\Nset_q\setminus\Qset}$ is zero or if, for all $i,j=1,\ldots,a$ (where $i$ and $j$ can be equal), $p_i+p_j\notin\Qset$, where the $p_i$ are the elements of $\Nset_q\setminus\Qset$.
 E.g., the only well-based sequences of length 3 are the elements of the sets $\{1,2,3\}$, $\{1,2,4\}$, $\{1,2,5\}$, and $\{1,3,5\}$.